 Retry Time for Failed ConnectionsBy default, if DTS fails to connect to the source or destination database, DTS retries within the next 720 minutes (12 hours).
 You can specify the retry time based on your needs.
 If DTS reconnects to the source and destination databases within the specified time, DTS resumes the data synchronization task.
 Otherwise, the data synchronization task fails.Note When DTS retries a connection, you are charged for the DTS instance.
 We recommend that you specify the retry time based on your business needs.
 You can also release the DTS instance at your earliest opportunity after the source and destination instances are released.

 - In the lower-right corner of the page, click Next.

-- Select the initial synchronization types.
-The value is set to Include full data + incremental data and cannot be modified.
+- Select initial synchronization types.
+The value is set to Include full data + incremental data and cannot be changed.
 Note

 - DTS synchronizes historical data from the source instance to the destination instance.
 Then, DTS synchronizes incremental data.

-- If a version-related error message appears, you can upgrade the source instance to a specified version.
+- If a version-related error message is displayed, you must upgrade the source instance to a specified version.
 For more information about how to upgrade the version, see Upgrade the major version and Update the minor version.

 - In the lower-right corner of the page, click Precheck.